Regularity of limit sets of Anosov representations: Necessary conditions for differentiability of -controlled subsets

 thus giving the desired inequality.

-To determine $V$, choose a basis $\{e_1,\dots,e_d\}$ for $\Rb^d$ so that $g$ is in real Jordan normal form in this basis.
-We may assume that $e_1$ is an eigenvector of $g$ corresponding to $\lambda_1$, and there is some $l$ so that $e_2,\dots,e_l$ spans the invariant corresponding to $\lambda_2$.
-Let $V$ be the span of $e_1,e_{l+1},\dots,e_d$, and it is easy to see that the inequality \eqref{eqn:proj} holds with equality when $v\notin [V]$.
-This proves the observation. \end{proof}
+Choose a basis $\{e_1,\dots,e_d\}$ for $\Rb^d$ such that $g$ is in real Jordan normal form in this basis.
+We may assume that $e_1$ is an eigenvector of $g$ corresponding to $\lambda_1(g)$, and there is some $m$ such that $e_2,\dots,e_m$ spans the invariant subspace corresponding to $\lambda_2(g)$.
+Then $V$ is the span of $e_1,e_{m+1},\dots,e_d$, and it is easy to see that the inequality \eqref{eqn:proj} holds with equality when $p$ does not lie in $V$. \end{proof}